mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 My research is primarily focused on **Natural Language Processing**, particularly in the area of **Dialogue** and **Structured Prediction**.
 As AI challenges become more complex, I'm keen on developing modularized AI systems tailored for future large-scale projects that demand increasing *collaboration and adaptability* with humans, machines, and the world.

-- **Modularized NLP.** My research covers symbolic language representations, neuro-symbolic interfaces, aiming to decompose and integrate submodules~(e.g., domain knowledge, LLMs across multiple modalities) into controllable AI systems.
-This has been applied to deep structured prediction on temporal structures from sentence to dialogue~([Dissertation'22](https://www.proquest.com/docview/2777357718?pq-origsite=gscholar&fromopenview=true), [CoNLL'19](https://aclanthology.org/K19-2013/), [ACL'19](https://aclanthology.org/P19-1563/), [NAACL'21](https://aclanthology.org/2021.naacl-main.62/),
+- **Modularized NLP.** My research covers symbolic language representations, neuro-symbolic interfaces, aiming to decompose and integrate submodules~(e.g., structured knowledge, multi-modal processing) into controllable AI systems.
+This has been applied to deep linguistic structured prediction from sentence to dialogue~([Dissertation'22](https://www.proquest.com/docview/2777357718?pq-origsite=gscholar&fromopenview=true), [CoNLL'19](https://aclanthology.org/K19-2013/), [ACL'19](https://aclanthology.org/P19-1563/), [NAACL'21](https://aclanthology.org/2021.naacl-main.62/),